 At DIMA, this is a common option for selecting consultants when there is a set short timeframe to stick to.
 This may be due to availability of builders, contracts, rental agreements, getting in before Christmas, or many other reasons.
 Cost is still a consideration, but it can sometimes cost a little more to acheive shorter than average time requirements.
 Because quality is important for all projects, we call choosing ‘Time & Quality’ priotising Timeframe

 At DIMA, we typically try to avoid this option.
 If quality is lacking it is very easy for mistakes to be made, which ultimately costs both time and money.
 While it can seem cost effective to use cheap, quick and low quality consultants at first, further down the track it is often no longer the case.
-Because quality is important for all projects, we call choosing ‘Time & Cost’ a bad idea
+Because quality is important for all projects, we call choosing ‘Time & Cost’ Cheap and Quick, which is usually a bad idea